based2/KB/network/ip_filter.md

 block from any to 193.32.162.89
 # Netherlands https://www.abuseipdb.com/check
 block from any to 193.32.162.90
+# Netherlands Amsterdam, Noord-HollandAmsterdam, Noord-Holland https://www.abuseipdb.com/check
+block from any to 193.32.162.165
 # Germany https://www.abuseipdb.com/check
 block from any to 193.32.248.167
 # Russia https://threatfox.abuse.ch/browse/malware/win.meduza/